 - Breakfast at an old fashioned diner/soda fountain: Cafe Jax.
 Lunch or dinner at the Front Porch Grill – home of the world famous Eureka Burger – or try the Huckleberry burger.
 Front Porch welcomes you back to the good old days of sitting a spell, and encourages folks to pull out one of their many board games stay awhile! https://frontporchgrillhouse.com

 - Watch the sunset, rent a pontoon boat or SUP, and/or dine at Abayance Bay and explore the incredible Lake Koocanusa.
+You’ll learn why Northwest Montana is definitely “The Last Best Place” – there are no homes and very few boats on this turquoise lake that shares the US/Canada border.
 It’s a 10 minute drive from our property, or a 45 minute bike ride down Rails to Trails from our property.
 Lake Koocanusa Bridge is the tallest and longest bridge in Montana. https://abayancebay.com

 - Fly Fish on The Kootenai River -Fishing the Kootenai is unlike many of the more popular blue ribbon rivers in Montana – it provides some of the best opportunities for trout fishing in the entire region, and some of the biggest fish ever pulled out of a Montana river have come from the waters of the Kootenai.
 We can hook you up with an awesome guide.

 - Hike and watch wildlife.
 We are surrounded by miles and miles of State Forest and Forest Service land where you’re unlikely to run into others.
 The Pacific Northwest Trail and Rails to Trails runs right through our property.
 (Yes, hikers, we can hold your mail!) https://www.pnt.org